-Alongside this internationally recognised expert, presentations by University of Plymouth researchers will range from biomineralisation and ocean drilling expedition, to earthquakes and geoscience communication, reflecting the exciting variety of research ongoing in the Earth Sciences department.
+Alongside this internationally recognised expert, presentations by University of Plymouth researchers will reflect the exciting variety of research ongoing at the Earth Sciences department.

 After the event, please stick around for our social gathering and photo competition, with drinks and appetisers!

 The conference is also a great opportunity to vote for your favourite geological photograph from a shortlist of entries for the competition.
 These will be printed and displayed at the conference with the winner voted for by the conference attendees and announced at the end of the event.
-The successful photograph will then be showcased on next year's Earth Sciences conference webpage and displayed in the foyer of the Fitzroy Building.
+The successful photograph will then be showcased in next year's abstract booklet and displayed in the foyer of the Fitzroy Building.

 If you would like to submit an entry for the photo competition, please send an email to email@example.com by Friday 9 November.